drammos/MyLink/README.md

 ## 📊 Running the Application
 Once both the backend and frontend are running:

-1. Backend will be available at https://localhost:5001/ (or other IIS Express port).
+1. Backend will be available at https://localhost:44329/ (IIS).
 2. Frontend will be accessible at http://localhost:3000/.

 Make sure both applications are running concurrently.